 Those who can least afford it actually pay more.

 Consumer advocates argue that beyond being unfair, it is also discriminatory.
 Credit scoring singles out minority and low-income consumers for higher prices.

 The effect of credit scores on insurance

 The industry likes to point to evidence from Arkansas State Insurance Department.
-The data shows that credit scores are responsible for decreasing insurance rates on the majority of policies (54.5%) and increasing rates on just 19.8%.
+The data shows that credit scores are responsible for decreasing insurance rates on the majority of policies (54.5 percent) and increasing rates on just 19.8 percent.
 The remainder of policies aren’t affected by credit one way or the other.

 Source: Arkansas State Insurance Department

 However, when credit does become a factor, it can count for a lot.
 A study conducted by Consumer Reports magazine looked at the impact of credit scores on premium pricing and found them to play an outsized role.